AlJawharhALOtaibi/SaudiTrain/README.md

 ### Credits

-The project was created by rozana@gmail.com.
+The project was created with the collaboration of @Rosie2378.